Redefining non-IID Data in Federated Learning for Computer Vision Tasks: Migrating from Labels to Embeddings for Task-Specific Data Distributions: Experiments and Benchmarks

 \subsubsection{Studying the Effect of Randomness in Clustering on the Stability of the Observed Gaps in Performance}

 We analyze the effect of different random seeds used in K-means clustering on the performance gaps observed under our embedding-based data heterogeneity formulation.
 To this end, we revisit our main results in Fig.~\ref{fig:embedding-vs-class-p1} and repeat the experiments using three distinct K-means seeds.
-We then report the mean and standard deviation of the resulting loss values for each $\alpha$ in Table~\ref{tab:fedavg_cross_seed}.
+We then report the mean of the resulting loss values alongside their uncertainty intervals (standard deviation) for each $\alpha$ in Table~\ref{tab:fedavg_cross_seed}.
 The results show that the performance degradation at lower $\alpha$ values (i.e., higher loss values) consistently persists even after averaging across seeds, demonstrating that our embedding-based heterogeneity remains effective regardless of the seed initialization.
 Moreover, the standard deviations are significantly smaller than the corresponding mean losses, indicating that the observed performance gaps are stable and not driven by seed-dependent fluctuations: intuitively, this robustness arises because the embedding space already encodes strong geometric and structural cues, causing K-means to produce similar cluster partitions across different initializations.